Skip to Content

 What is Honeynut Squash?

 You are going to love honeynut squash!
-It's a cultivar that was bred by Cornell University professor Michael Mazourek and Chef Dan Barber of Blue Hill at Stone Barns in New York.
-They look like they're a mini butternut squash.
+It's a cultivar bred by Cornell University professor Michael Mazourek and Chef Dan Barber of Blue Hill at Stone Barns in New York.
+It looks like a mini butternut squash.

-You can use honeynut squash in mashes, purees, and soups - but I think it tastes best when roasted in a hot oven till caramelized.
+You can use honeynut squash in mashes, purees, and soups, but I think it tastes best when roasted in a hot oven until caramelized.
 It has amazing natural sweetness and a rich flavor.

 Honeynut squash skin is thin enough that you can eat it (no peeling necessary like butternut squash), but I like to skip the skin and enjoy the creamy roasted interior.

 This type of squash is not typically commercially grown, so it won't be available in most grocery stores (you may find it at Whole Foods).
-You're most likely to find it at a local farm stand, farmer's market, or grow it in your own garden.
-They're usually available from late September to late December.
+You're most likely to find it at a local farm stand or farmer's market or grow it in your own garden.
+It's usually available from late September to late December.

 Four honeynut squash, melted butter, miso, maple syrup, rice vinegar, sesame seeds, and chopped cilantro on a marble background.